k2controls/RAM205/sprint1/week01/index.md

 - PE1: Module 1 (Quiz and Test in following weeks.
 See schedule)
 - (optional) Python and VS Code install on your workstation
 - (prior RAM students) piRover Build
+- System functional and battery full charged for Week 02